Jennifer Van Loy

 The clients I'm best positioned to serve

-My ideal adult clients are dealing with some complex issues, perhaps experiencing a mix of depression and anxiety, along with job or school stress, while trying to find a way forward in their lives despite some of the distressing things happening in the world right now.
-Some clients may have a past diagnosis of Autism, Asperger's, ADHD or Gender Dysphoria and are experiencing an increase in anxiety and depression that is interfering with relationships or pursuit of goals.
-Some people, kids or adults, might be in burnout and struggling with tasks like brushing teeth, eating, or going to school or work.
-Parents may be seeking help for a child or teen who has some intense behaviors that are not improving with traditional reward and consequence approaches.
-I usually meet with children/teens weekly and, ideally, parents will be able to make time for regular 1:1 check-ins to review recent behaviors, explore possible triggers to their child's unwanted behavior, discuss parenting strategies and possible additional supports they may need.
-Parents have far more time with their child than I will and are a necessary part of treatment, together we can develop a more comprehensive understanding of your child's strengths and challenges.
+My ideal adult clients are dealing with some complex issues, perhaps experiencing a mix of depression and anxiety, along with job or relationship stress, while trying to find a way forward in their lives.
+Some clients may have a past diagnosis of Autism, Asperger's, ADHD, or identifies as a "Highly Sensitive Person" or suspect that one of these is a good fit for what they are experiencing.
+We can explore this together in a safe space.
+Please know that being someone who feels things deeply and cares very much about equity and justice can mean you may also experience more anxiety and sadness.
+When it is interfering with your life, your relationships, work performance or pursuit of your goals it is likely a good time to meet with a therapist.
+Children and teens I work with may be struggling with tasks like brushing teeth, eating, or going to school.
+I love working with kids/teens who have intense interests, strong opinions, but who may be getting stuck on specific worries or have meltdowns over what seems like something small.
+Sometimes parents are getting calls from school about their child's behavior in the classroom or on the playground and they are trying to figure out what is going on.
+These are good kids who are getting overwhelmed and their behavior looks "bad".
+I usually meet with children/teens weekly and parents will need be able to make time for regular 1:1 check-ins to review recent behaviors, explore possible triggers to their child's unwanted behavior, discuss parenting strategies and track progress over time.
+Parents have far more time with their child than I will and are a necessary part of treatment, together we can develop a more comprehensive understanding of your child's strengths and challenges and where they may benefit from additional support.

 Other specialties